Home Alone (song)

 "Home Alone" is a single by American musician R. Kelly, released from his third solo studio album, R. The song features rapper Keith Murray and uncredited vocals from Kelly Price.
-It was also produced by G-One & DJ Quik.
+It was produced by G-One & DJ Quik.
 "Home Alone" was the fifth single from the album and charted at number 65 on the US Billboard Hot 100.
 Its chart success was better abroad, reaching the top 40 in Canada, France and the United Kingdom.
-In Canada it topped the RPM Dance Chart.
+In Canada, it topped the RPM Dance chart.

 Music video

-The music video was directed by Hype Williams and was shot at the mansion R.Kelly owned at that time.
+The music video was directed by Hype Williams and was shot at the mansion R. Kelly owned at that time.

 Live performance

 Kelly often raps Keith Murray's part at his concerts.